-Each of the three, three-day sessions provides a mix of case-based discussions of political campaigns, experiential learning opportunities, and connection to expertise related to the arts of influence and political strategy.
+Each convening provides a mix of case-based discussions of political campaigns, experiential learning opportunities, and connection to expertise related to the arts of influence and political strategy.

 Past participants have reflected that the relationships built among their cohorts were as powerful as the content, and that they have created meaningful connections and lasting professional relationships that have extended well beyond the three meetings.

-If we have more applicants than we can accommodate, we’ll consider first the insights and qualifications put forth in potential participants’ applications.
-We’ll also consider the balance noted above, as well as the potential ideological, gender, ethnic, and geographic diversity that a potential participant will bring to the mix.
-(Note that organizations that have not yet participated will be prioritized over those that have, if demand is high.)
-We will also prioritize the participation of executive directors, but will ensure a mix of other roles in order to bring a range of perspectives.
-Finally, we’re seeking evidence of an applicant’s commitment to being a leader within the broader Network in an ongoing way; leaders and organizations that consistently engage and actively participate in other PIE Network opportunities will be considered some of the strongest applicants.
+If there are more applicants than we can accommodate, we consider first the insights and qualifications put forth in potential participants’ applications.
+We also consider the balance noted above, as well as the potential ideological, gender, ethnic, and geographic diversity that a potential participant brings to the mix.
+(Note that organizations that have not yet participated are prioritized over those that have, if demand is high.)
+We also prioritize the participation of executive directors, but will ensure a mix of other roles in order to bring a range of perspectives.
+Finally, we seek evidence of an applicant’s commitment to being a leader within the broader Network in an ongoing way; leaders and organizations that consistently engage and actively participate in other PIE Network opportunities are considered some of the strongest applicants.

-All costs associated with the Institute (travel, hotel, etc.) will be covered by PIE Network.
+All costs associated with the experience (travel, hotel, etc.) will be covered by the PIE Network, thanks to the generosity of our funding partners.
 Participants are expected to fully invest their time and energy in each meeting.